Introduction

 Travel: Traveling is something I've always been interested in, but wasn't able to afford until I was an adult.
 I traveled less than some but more than most in my early adulthood, visiting most of the 48 states and parts of Europe (several times) by the age of 35.
 And then I met my wife Carol, who worked for American Airlines when I met her (no, not as a flight attendant -- she worked at the airport).
 Carol also likes to travel, so we will undoubtedly do so whenever possible.
 Which (like the time spent on the rest of my hobbies) will most certainly be less often than we would like.

 Webmaster: Many years ago now, I decided that the band I've played in since college -- The Chico Bavarian Band -- needed a web site.
-I've done some programming in my earlier professional days, so I decided to teach myself HTML and become the band's self-proclaimed webmaster.
+I di some programming during my career, so I decided to teach myself HTML and become the band's self-proclaimed webmaster.
 It proved simple enough, and over time the whole webmaster thing has, well, basically gotten out of hand.
 I now host web sites for several friends, and manage a few more.

 Summary